-Please see the Medical Assistant program for course requirements.
+Please see Allied Health Education for course requirements.

 An Individual Technical Certificate may be developed in conjunction with other programs to meet marketable objectives and goals with Department Chair approval.

 These certificates focus on a specific skill within this program.
 A certificate is awarded to students who complete the following with a 2.0 grade point average or above: (Some courses may require prerequisites)